 - While C and D grades are considered passing grades at St. Joseph’s College, students in the graduate nursing program must achieve a grade of B (83.0) or higher in all graduate nursing courses.
 A pass must be achieved in all clinical components of the graduate program.
 Failure to achieve a pass in clinical course will result in academic dismissal from the program.

 - The following procedures regarding incomplete coursework/clinical or practicum components will be strictly enforced.
 An extension of time to complete coursework, clinical components, or practicum experiences will be granted only when very unusual, extenuating circumstances exist, and ONLY after consultation with the course instructor.
-Approval will also be required from the Coordinator of Graduate Nursing Studies on the respective campus as well as from the Director of the Nursing Department.
+Approval will also be required from the assistant director on the respective campus as well as from the director of the nursing department.
 Proof of extenuating circumstances will be required when the request for an incomplete is made.

 An incomplete in either coursework or the clinical or practicum components may result in the need to withdraw from the original cohort group unless the incomplete is resolved prior to the beginning of the next semester.
 Due dates for the completion of incomplete coursework/clinical/practicum hours are: